Arcade Fire

 Years Active: 2001 -

-Meaning of the Name: Taken from a horror story Win Butler heard as a kid.
-It blends something fun with something dangerous.
+Meaning of the Name: Taken from an urban legend Win Butler heard as a kid.

 AKA: The Reflektors